Fundamentals Question #35

 - Assess for hypoactive bowel sounds and check blood pressure

 The correct answer is C. Because the protruding organs are subject to trauma and drying, applying saline soaked sterile gauze provides protection until the surgeon can arrive.
-The nurse would provide care to the patient before notifying the health care provider.
+The nurse would provide care to the client before notifying the health care provider.
 Pressure should never be applied to the site of evisceration.
-The abdomen should not be touched and blood pressure measurement can be done after the patient receives an intervention to protect the eviscerated organs..
+The abdomen should not be touched and blood pressure measurement can be done after the client receives an intervention to protect the eviscerated organs..